-Well, fall is here, and you know what that means: every time you turn around, you’ll be confronted with another pumpkin-flavored item.
+Well, fall is almost here, and you know what that means: every time you turn around, you’ll be confronted with another pumpkin-flavored item.
 Pumpkin latte, pumpkin bread, pumpkin muffins, and even pumpkin beer!
-Pumpkin is the new black, it seems.
-And whether you’re a fan of the new pumpkin rage or not, one thing is for sure: pumpkin is healthy for you (although pumpkin desserts probably don’t count), and it’s healthy for your pet, too!
+Orange (er, pumpkin) is the new black, it seems.
+And whether you’re a fan of the pumpkin rage or not, one thing is for sure: pumpkin is healthy for you, and it’s healthy for your pet, too!

 Both dogs and cats can develop diarrhea, though our canine friends seem to find themselves in this predicament a little more often due to what we like to call “dietary indiscretion,” or “counter surfing.”
 Pets with diarrhea have watery stools.
 Pumpkin, or the fiber in pumpkin, slows digestion, allowing the colon to absorb water, thereby firming up the stool.
 In addition, the fiber itself can absorb water, further contributing to a firmer stool.